Weights for relative motives; relation with mixed complexes of sheaves: The Chow weight structure: two constructions and basic properties

 I Since $\wchow$ is bounded for any base scheme, in order to prove that a motivic image functor is weight-exact it suffices to prove that it preserves Chow motives; see Proposition \ref{pbw}(\ref{iwfun}).
 The assertion follows immediately.

-II Let $f$ be smooth.
-Then we obtain: $f^*(\dmc(Y)^{\wchow=0})\subset \dmc(X)^{\wchow=0}$ by Proposition \ref{pcisdeg}(\ref{iexch}).
+II Let $f$ be a smooth morphism.
+Then we obtain: $f^*(\dmc(Y)_{\wchow=0})\subset \dmc(X)_{\wchow=0}$ by Proposition \ref{pcisdeg}(\ref{iexch}).
 Hence $f^*$ is weight-exact (by the same argument as above).
-Passing to the limit (using Remark \ref{ridmot}(2)) we prove assertion II3.
-We also obtain that $f^!$ is weight-exact using assertion I and Proposition \ref{pcisdeg}(\ref{ipur}) i.e. we proved assertion II2.
-Besides, the adjunctions yield (by Proposition \ref{pbw}(\ref{iadj})): $f_*$ is left weight-exact, $f_!$ is right weight-exact; i.e. assertion II1 for $f$ is fulfilled.
+Passing to the limit (using Remark \ref{ridmot}(2)) we prove assertion II.3(ii).
+We also obtain that $f^!$ is weight-exact (for a smooth $f$) using assertion I and Proposition \ref{pcisdeg}(\ref{ipur}), i.e., we proved assertion II.2.
+Besides, the adjunctions yield (by Proposition \ref{pbw}(\ref{iadj})): $f_*$ is right weight-exact, $f_!$ is left weight-exact; i.e., assertion II.1 for $f$ is fulfilled.

 Now let $f$ be projective.
-Then $f_!(\dmc(X)^{\wchow=0})\subset \dmc(Y)^{\wchow=0}$ (since $f_!\circ g_!=(f\circ g)_!$ for any $g$, and $f_!$ commutes with Tate twists).
+Then $f_!(\dmc(X)_{\wchow=0})\subset \dmc(Y)_{\wchow=0}$ (since $f_!\circ g_!=(f\circ g)_!$ for any $g$, and $f_!$ commutes with Tate twists).
 By Proposition \ref{pbw}(\ref{iwfun}) we obtain that $f_!=f_*$ is weight-exact.
-Using the adjunctions and Proposition \ref{pbw}(\ref{iadj}) again, we obtain that $f^!$ is left weight-exact and $f^*$ is right weight-exact.
-So, assertion II1 is fulfilled also in the case when $f$ is projective.
+Hence if $f$ is a finite universal homeomorphism, $f^*$ is weight-exact also (since it is inverse to $f_*$ by Proposition \ref{pcisdeg}(\ref{itr})).
+The same argument can be applied to the functor $f^!$ (see Remark \ref{ridmot}(3)) and we obtain assertion II.3(i).
+Next, using the adjunctions and Proposition \ref{pbw}(\ref{iadj}) again, we obtain that $f^!$ is right weight-exact and $f^*$ is left weight-exact for an arbitrary projective $f$.
+So, assertion II.1 is fulfilled also in the case where $f$ is projective.

-Assertion II1 in the general case follows since any quasi-projective morphism is a composition of a closed (i.e. projective) immersion with a smooth quasi-projective morphism.
+Assertion II.1 in the general case follows since any smoothly embeddable morphism (by definition) is a composition of a closed (i.e., projective) immersion with a smooth morphism.

-III Since $i_*\cong i_!$ in this case, $i_*$ is weight-exact by assertion II1. $j^*$ is weight-exact by assertion II2.
+III Since $i_*\cong i_!$ in this case, $i_*$ is weight-exact by assertion II.1. $j^*$ is weight-exact by assertion II.2.

 1. $\dmc(U)$ is the localization of $\dmc(X)$ by $i_*(\dmc(Z))$ by Proposition \ref{pcisdeg}(\ref{igluc}).
 Hence Proposition \ref{pbw}(\ref{iloc}) yields the result (see Remark \ref{rlift}).